 Be on your way to a world-class academic experience whether you are a domestic or international student.
 Visit the Future Students website to find out how to apply.

 Already enrolled in the BA?
-Information and services for current undergraduate students.
+Stop 1: information and services for current undergraduate students.

 Bachelor of Arts